 There are several Galway hostels to choose from.
 It's best to stay near Eyre Square as this is close to the main bus and train station as well as the city centre.
 It is possible to stay in dorm style as well as private and family rooms.
 Some of these hostels offer special deals with tours.

 Galway is easily accessible by air, land and rail.
 Galway has it's own regional airport.
 Shannon International airport is located only an hour from Galway, with daily direct flights to many European, North American and domestic destinations.
 Bus Eireann is the main bus company in the area with regular departures from Ceannt Station (located in the city centre).

-Handwritten by local expert for Galway hostels
+Written by local enthusiast for Galway hostels Shannon Neuber

 There are plenty of frequently asked questions about hostels in Galway.
 We've collected the most common questions and doubts when it comes to picking your preferred accommodation in Galway.
 The more you know, the better you can plan with confidence and ease, right?

 A hostel in Galway costs on average $27 for a dorm.
 A hostel in Galway with private rooms costs on average $200.